mamoelle/powerautomate/RemoveUserFromTeam/readme.md

 ### Installing

-Import the Power Automate flow, add email connector and adjust the variables with edit: in the comment line.
+Import the Power Automate flow, add email connector and adjust the variables.

 Variables:
 Runcycle